Rasmus Dahlin Game Preview: Sabres vs. Flyers

 Dahlin Stats vs. the Flyers

-- The Flyers have conceded 28 goals in total (3.1 per game), which ranks 16th in the league in goals allowed.
+- The Flyers are 24th in goals allowed, conceding 33 total goals (3.3 per game) in the NHL.

 |2023-2024 Season